aimhigherweb/iec_website/content/what-we-do/myopia-control.md

 #### How prevalent is myopia?

 For most people short-sightedness evokes the harmless image of a school-aged child using glasses to see the television and school board clearly.
 But the real change that progressive myopia represents is a lengthening of the eyeball which increases the risk of eye disease.
-And these are changes are happening at a rapid rate, with prevalence predicted to reach half the world's population by 2050.
+These changes are happening at a rapid rate, with the prevalence of myopia predicted to reach half the world's population by 2050.
+Some groups of people seem to be developing more myopia than others.
+Those that are higher educated, those living in more densely populated regions, and those of Asian descent tend to be more adversely affected.

 ![](/uploads/pasted-image-0-1.png)

-The prevalence varies with some groups of people seem to be developing more myopia than others: higher educated, more densely populated, asian race.

-<div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><!--\[if IE]><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/o-t-t-d?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe><!\[endif]--><!--\[if !IE]> <--><object data="https://2689-2347.captiv8online.com/animations/embed/one/o-t-t-d?player_width=100%&player_height=100%&site_company_language=34&autostart=false" type="text/html" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;">  alt : <a href="https://2689-2347.captiv8online.com/animations/embed/one/o-t-t-d?player_width=100%&player_height=100%&site_company_language=34&autostart=false">Myopia</a></object><!--> <!\[endif]--></div>
+<div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><!--\\\[if IE]><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/o-t-t-d?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe><!\\\[endif]--><!--\\\[if !IE]> <--><object data="https://2689-2347.captiv8online.com/animations/embed/one/o-t-t-d?player_width=100%&player_height=100%&site_company_language=34&autostart=false" type="text/html" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;">  alt : <a href="https://2689-2347.captiv8online.com/animations/embed/one/o-t-t-d?player_width=100%&player_height=100%&site_company_language=34&autostart=false">Myopia</a></object><!--> <!\\\[endif]--></div>

 <br>

 #### How does myopia affect the eye?

-By definition, myopia is a condition that causes light to be focussed behind the retina rather than on it, causing blurred distance vision.
-The eye tries to correct this by lengthening so the light can be focussed on the retina.
-This lengthening happens as a result of stretching of the tissue of the eye, not eye growth.
+By definition, myopia is a condition caused by light focusing behind the retina rather than on it, causing blurred distance vision.
+The eye will try to correct this by lengthening to catch up with the light focused behind it.
+This lengthening happens as a result of stretching of the tissue of the eye, not growth, and as a result the people with high levels of myopia are at increased risk for retinal detachments.
 Myopia can start to develop at any age but the younger the start, the more aggressive the progression of myopia and eye lengthening tends to be.
 High myopes will be highly dependent on more expensive, heavy, high-powered glasses or contact lenses for any visual tasks.
 They may also have to keep updating their prescription lenses each year as their eye becomes more shortsighted.

 #### What are the associated risks of myopia?

-Historically, low myopia was considered as normal variation of the eye, a harmless adaptation of the eye to increased near vision demands,  and a distinction was made between:
+Historically, low myopia was considered a normal variation of the eye, a harmless adaptation to increased near vision demands, and a distinction was made between:

-* physiological myopia, below -5D (dioptres), assumed to have no associated eye disease,
+* **Physiological myopia** between -0.25 and -5.00 D, assumed to have no associated eye disease
-* pathological myopia, above -5D, where increased eye length growth causes retinal stretching and subsequent increased risk of detachment, maculopathy, glaucoma and cataract
+* **Pathological myopia** beyond -5.00 D, where increased eye length growth causes retinal stretching and subsequent risk of detachment, maculopathy, glaucoma and cataract

 For this model to be valid, there should be a cutoff under which the degree of myopia has an acceptably low level of risk for eye disease, but this does not appear to happen.
 Any magnitude of myopia carries significant increased risk of permanent, uncorrectable vision loss compared to a non-myopic eye.

 #### How bad are the risks, even just for low myopia?

+A study published in 2012<sup>1</sup> on the interactions of several factors on myopia found the following:
-“Myopia in the so-called ‘physiological range’ represents a major risk factor for ocular disease that is comparable with the risks associated with hypertension for cardiovascular disease or with the risks of stroke from smoking more than 20 cigarettes per day.“ (Flitcroft)

-“For [retinal detachment](/what-we-do/flashes-floaters-retinal-tear-detachment) and myopic maculopathy, myopia carries a risk far in excess of any identified population risk factor for cardiovascular disease” (Flitcroft)
+<p style="margin-left: 40px">“Myopia in the so-called ‘physiological range’ represents a major risk factor for ocular disease that is comparable with the risks associated with hypertension for cardiovascular disease or with the risks of stroke from smoking more than 20 cigarettes per day.
+For retinal detachment and myopic maculopathy, myopia carries a risk far in excess of any identified population risk factor for cardiovascular disease.”</p>

-These conditions are far from rare: myopia maculopathy, a progressive condition causing breakdown of retinal cells, is the forth most common cause of visual impairment in the UK, ahead of diabetic eye disease.
+These conditions are far from rare: myopic maculopathy, a progressive condition causing breakdown of retinal cells, is the forth most common cause of visual impairment in the UK, ahead of diabetic eye disease.

 An important concept to re-iterate is that while the risks of eye disease later in life are present for any degree of myopia, the higher the amount of myopia, the higher the risk.
-An Australian study showed myopes of above -5D had a myopic retinopathy prevalence 60 times that of lower myopes.
-The lifetime chance of a retinal detachment in patients with more than -5D of myopia is around 5% compared to 0.3% for the general population.
+An Australian study showed myopes of above -5.00 D had a myopic retinopathy prevalence 60 times that of lower myopes.
+The lifetime chance of a retinal detachment in patients with more than -5.00 D of myopia is around 5% compared to 0.3% for the general population.
 If we can stop the progression of myopia into these high levels then a significant amount of blindness can be prevented.
 Studies suggest that even a modest reduction in the rate of myopia of 33 % could produce a 73 % reduction in myopia above 5.00 D.

 #### Case study: Alex Petty

 The personal case of one of our previous optometrists, Alex Petty, highlights why myopia control is so important.
 Alex developed myopia at the age of 9.
-This progressed throughout his teenage years, eventually stabilising at a high -7.50D in each eye.
+This progressed throughout his teenage years, eventually stabilising at a high -7.50 D in each eye.
 As a result, Alex suffered two retinal detachments in his left eye in 2009 and another in 2014 in his right.
-Fortunately through timely surgery, these were able to be repaired with only slight vision loss.
+Fortunately, through timely surgery the damage was controlled with only slight vision loss.
 If Alex had access to myopia control treatments when he was a teenager, it is unlikely his prescription would have worsened as quickly and these ocular emergencies might have been prevented.
-His experience has fueled a passion to treat young people with myopia and prevent eye disease later in their lives.
+His experience has fuelled a passion to treat young people with myopia and prevent eye disease later in their lives.

 #### How can myopia be controlled?

-<div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><!--\[if IE]><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/myopia-control?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe><!\[endif]--><!--\[if !IE]> <--><object data="https://2689-2347.captiv8online.com/animations/embed/one/myopia-control?player_width=100%&player_height=100%&site_company_language=34&autostart=false" type="text/html" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;">  alt : <a href="https://2689-2347.captiv8online.com/animations/embed/one/myopia-control?player_width=100%&player_height=100%&site_company_language=34&autostart=false">Myopia Control</a></object><!--> <!\[endif]--></div>
+<div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><!--\\\[if IE]><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/myopia-control?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe><!\\\[endif]--><!--\\\[if !IE]> <--><object data="https://2689-2347.captiv8online.com/animations/embed/one/myopia-control?player_width=100%&player_height=100%&site_company_language=34&autostart=false" type="text/html" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;">  alt : <a href="https://2689-2347.captiv8online.com/animations/embed/one/myopia-control?player_width=100%&player_height=100%&site_company_language=34&autostart=false">Myopia Control</a></object><!--> <!\\\[endif]--></div>

 <br>